-The Trust has adopted International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board as its basis of financial reporting.
+The Trust has adopted IFRS as its basis of financial reporting.
 The Trust's reporting currency is the Canadian dollar.

 Certain financial information presented in this AIF reflects certain non-IFRS financial measures, which include Net Operating Income ("NOI"), Funds From Operations ("FFO") and Adjusted Funds From Operations ("AFFO"), (each as defined below).
 These measures are commonly used by real estate investment trusts as useful metrics for measuring performance and/or cash flows, however, they do not have any standardized meaning prescribed by IFRS and are not necessarily comparable to similar measures presented by other real estate investment trusts.
 The Trust believes that FFO is an important measure to evaluate operating performance, AFFO is an important measure of cash available for distribution and, NOI is an important measure of operating performance.
-"GAAP" means generally accepted accounting principles described by the Chartered Professional Accountants Canada ("CPA") Handbook - Accounting, which are applicable as at the date on which any calculation using GAAP is to be made.
-As a public entity, the Trust applies IFRS as described in Part I of the CPA Handbook - Accounting.